I Know Where I'm Going (folk song): Notable recordings

 Pete Seeger sang the song to open Episode 16 of his Rainbow Quest television program, originally broadcast on 26 February 1966.

 The tune has also been used for a hymn or spiritual song, "I Know Why There's Music in the Quiet Summer Morning."

+The song's title was used as the film title for the 1945 British production I Know Where I'm Going! and the song is heard over the credits.